-Darwinian evolution.
+But the failure of the synthesis yielded a still more fundamental role for the repeating charge in a DNA molecule, one that suggested that repeating backbone charges were necessary for any biopolymer to support Darwinian evolution.
 Here, the argument is more subtle, and begins with the realization that replication alone is not sufficient for a genetic molecule to support Darwinian evolution.
 A Darwinian system must generate inexact replicates, descendants whose chemical structures are different from those of their parents.
 Further, these differences must then be replicable themselves.
 It does no good if the mutant has changed its biophysical properties so dramatically that the mutant genetic molecule precipitates, folds, or otherwise loses the ability to encode selectable information.

 While self-replicating systems are well known in chemistry, those that generate inexact replicas with the inexactness itself being replicable are not [39].
 As a rule, changing the structure of a molecule changes its physical behavior.
 Indeed, it is quite common in chemistry for small changes in molecular structure to lead to large changes in physical properties.
 This is certainly true in proteins, where a single amino acid replacement can cause the protein molecule to precipitate (the archetypal example of this is sickle cell hemoglobin).
-This means that inexact replicates need not retain the general physicochemical properties of their ancestors, in particular, properties that are essential for replication.
+This means that inexact replicates need not retain the general physico-chemical properties of their ancestors; in particular, properties that are essential for replication.

-This thought, again arising through the analysis of a failed synthesis, led us to realize that a repeating backbone charge might be universal for all genetic molecules that work in water, on Earth, Mars, and Titan, but also for Vulcans, Klingons, and the Borg living in the Delta Quadrant of the Milky Way Galaxy, and even for Jedi living in a galaxy far, far away.
+This thought, again arising through the analysis of a failed synthesis, led us to realize that a repeating backbone charge might be universal for all genetic molecules that work in water, on Earth, Mars, and Titan, but also for extraterrestrial aliens whom we have not yet encountered.
 The polyanionic backbone dominates the physical properties of DNA.
-Replacing one nucleobase in the sequence of a DNA molecule by another therefore has only a second order impact on the physical behavior of the molecule.
+Replacing one nucleobase in the sequence of a DNA molecule by another, therefore, has only a second-order impact on the physical behavior of the molecule.
 This allows nucleobases to be replaced during Darwinian evolution without losing properties essential for replication.

 This thought also puts in context the statement that DNA and RNA are "the same, except" for a replacement of an -H group by an -OH group on each of its biobricks.
 Such a change would have a major impact on the behavior of almost any other molecular system.
 It does not for DNA and RNA because their repeating backbone charges so dominate their overall behavior of these molecules that the changes expected through replacement of an -H by an -OH in each biobrick are swamped by the repeating charge.
-To this comment should be added the remark: "But only barely so".
+To this comment should be added the remark: "but only barely so."
 DNA and RNA still have many differences in their physical properties that can be attributed to the replacement of an -H by an -OH in each biobricks.

-We can bring our engineering synthetic biologist friends on board at this point.
-In the language of modern engineering synthetic biology, the repeating charge in the DNA backbone allows nucleotides to behave largely as interchangeable parts.
+This is what engineering synthetic biologists are looking for.
+The repeating charge in the DNA backbone allows nucleotides to behave largely as interchangeable parts.
 It allows the whole to be the sum of its parts.
-It allows engineers, even those totally unfamiliar with Structure Theory, to design DNA molecules that pair with other DNA molecules according to simple rules.
-Because of this repeating backbone charge, is it possible to make "tiles" or biobricks from DNA, for example.
+It allows engineers, even those totally unfamiliar with structure theory, to design DNA molecules that pair with other DNA molecules according to simple rules.
+Because of this repeating backbone charge, t and only because of this repeating backbone charge, is it possible to make "tiles" or biobricks from DNA, for example.